hadley/reshape/cran-comments.md

 ## Reverse dependencies

-This release fixes R CMD check errors and notesl I did not check the reverse dependencies.
+This release fixes R CMD check errors and notes; I did not check the reverse dependencies.